 What are your criteria for awarding bursaries?

-- child is eligible for free school meals / pupil premium
+- the child is eligible for free school meals / pupil premium

-- parent qualifies for benefits intended to assist those on low income, such as income support, housing benefit or universal credit
+- one or both parents qualifies for benefits intended to assist those on low income, such as income support, housing benefit or universal credit

 Bursary funding for York residents